tum-ens/urbs/doc/implementdoc/param-economic.rst

 ``m.transmission_dict['var-cost'][t]``: The parameter
 :math:`k_{yaf}^\text{var}` represents the variable cost per unit energy, that is transferred with a transmission :math:`f` through an arc :math:`a`.
-The unit of this parameter is €/ MWh.
+The unit of this parameter is €/MWh.
 The related section for this parameter in the spreadsheet corresponding to support timeframe :math:`y` can be found under the "Transmission" sheet.
-Here each row represents another transmission :math:`f` transferring commodities through an arc :math:`a` and the column with the header label "var-cost" represents the parameters :math:`k_{af}^\text{var}` of the corresponding transmission :math:`f` and arc :math:`a` combinations.
+Here each row represents another transmission :math:`f` transferring commodities through an arc :math:`a` and the column with the header label "var-cost" represents the parameters :math:`k_{yaf}^\text{var}` of the corresponding transmission :math:`f` and arc :math:`a` combinations.